powerpufffs/verisk/README.md

-## Verisk Captsone Project Resources
+## Verisk Capstone Project Resources

 This repository contains all of the resources that were created by the BYU Verisk Capstone Team in 2020 ~ 2021.